LuisV/ISAProj/README.md

 var: 1011 - "Creates a variable"

+# Update

-array: 1100  #check if correct- "Creats an array"
+array: 1100 - "Creats an array"

 ### Using the Program